ncatlab/nlab-content/pages/1/9/6/2/2691/content.md

 ## Unbounded dg-algebras {#Unbounded}

 We discuss now the case of unbounded dg-algebras.
 For these there is no longer the [[monoidal Dold-Kan correspondence]] available.
-Instead, these can be understood as arising naturally as function $\infty$-algebras in the [[derived geometry|derived]] [[dg-geometry]] over formal duals of bounded dg-algebras.
+Instead, these can be understood as arising naturally as function $\infty$-algebras in the [[derived geometry|derived]] [[dg-geometry]] over formal duals of bounded dg-algebras, see [[function algebras on ∞-stacks]].

 ### Gradings and conventions {#GradingsAndConventions}